 Vaccine Information for Individuals

-All pregnant or trying to get pregnant individuals are eligible and recommended to be vaccinated as soon as possible.
-COVID-19 vaccines are recommended, at any stage in pregnancy (including first trimester), as COVID-19 infection during pregnancy can be severe, and the benefits of vaccination outweigh the risks.
+Anyone who is pregnant or trying to get pregnant should stay up to date with their COVID-19 vaccines.
+COVID-19 vaccines are recommended at any stage in pregnancy (including first trimester), as COVID-19 infection during pregnancy can be severe, and the benefits of vaccination outweigh the risks.
+People who are pregnant should get a booster dose of the COVID-19 vaccine in Spring 2023 if it has been at least 6 months from their last dose or COVID-19 infection.

 It is recommended, but not required, that pregnant individuals have a discussion with their treating health care provider, or with a health care provider familiar with their pregnancy, that includes: